ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Parameters for Scheduling ProbeRTT {#parameters-for-scheduling-probertt}

-BBR.ProbeRTTCwndGain = A constant specifying the gain value for calculating C.cwnd during ProbeRTT: 0.5 (meaning that ProbeRTT attempts to reduce in-flight data to 50% of the estimated BDP).
+BBR.ProbeRTTCwndGain: A constant specifying the gain value for calculating C.cwnd during ProbeRTT: 0.5 (meaning that ProbeRTT attempts to reduce in-flight data to 50% of the estimated BDP).